Opioid Addiction: Signs, Symptoms, and Treatment

 - Aftercare planning

 Outpatient treatment is another effective treatment option.
-It differs from inpatient because you attend treatment sessions during the day but return to your own residence overnight.
-Outpatient is beneficial if you need more flexibility in your treatment plan due to work, family obligations, or school.
-Outpatient usually involves the same treatment interventions as inpatient but on a less intensive level.
+It differs from inpatient treatment, because you attend treatment sessions during the day but return to your own residence overnight.
+Outpatient is more beneficial if you need more flexibility in your treatment plan due to work, family obligations, or school.
+Outpatient treatment usually involves the same treatment interventions as inpatient treatment, but on a less intensive level.

 Your treatment team will assess what level of care you need for your opioid addiction.
 You should consider some of the factors to discern if outpatient treatment is right for you: